subquery/documentation/docs/academy/moonbeam_course/lesson1.md

 # Lesson 1: SubQuery and Moobeam Integration

-In this lesson we will discuss what problems dApp devs are currently facing and how SubQuery helps overcoming them.
-We will also explore SubQuery and Moonbeam integration in detail.
+This lesson discusses what problems dApp devs are currently facing and how SubQuery helps overcoming them.
+This lesson also explores SubQuery and Moonbeam integration in detail.

 <br/>
 <figure class="video_container">